apprunjs/apprun-docs/docs/apprun-site-config.md

 ## Build Command Options

-You can use the following command line options for the _build_ command.
+You can use the following command-line options for the _build_ command.

 ```sh
 Usage: apprun-site build [options] [source]